 Past Convictions: The Penance of Louis the Pious and the Decline of the Carolingians by Courtney M. Booker.
 The controversial divestiture and public penance of Charlemagne's son, Emperor Louis the Pious, in 833 marked the beginning of the end of the Carolingian dynasty.
 This book explores how contemporaries and subsequent generations viewed Louis's forfeiture of the throne.

 Charles the Bald by Janet L. Nelson.
 Offers a re-appraisal of Charles the Bald's achievement in his own time, and explains why he can be seen as the maker of France.
-From AbeBooks.

 Rulers and Ruling Families in Early Medieval Europe by Janet Nelson.
 Includes papers about Charles the Bald, Alfred the Great, roles of royal women, and the making and unmaking of Frankish kings and princes.